Rosskon1023/speculation-nation/README.md

 A simple web app to:
 - compare and display two cryptocurrencies and their key metrics
 - Speculate the potential price of the lower-ranked cryptocurrency if it were to reach the market cap of the higher ranked comparison coin
+- Build out your own cryptocurrency portfolio by adding assets/quantities to a portfolio tracker

 ## Technologies Used